Chia-Network/chialisp-web/docs/high_level_lang.md

 ## Squaring a List

 Now lets do an example which uses macros as well.
-When writing a macro it must be quasiquoted with the parameters being unquoted.
+When writing a macro it must be quasi-quoted with the parameters being unquoted.

 We can also take this time to show another feature of the compiler.
 You can name each parameter in a list or you can name the list itself.
-This works at any place where you name parameters, and allows you to handle lists where you aren't sure of the size.
+This works at any place where you name parameters, and allows you to handle lists where you are not sure of the size.

 Here we define a macro to square a parameter and then a function to square a list.